 An amazing collection of thoughts on the topic of corporate innovation, from 60 Leaders - CxOs, academics…

 5. Analytics and Visualization

 Data availability has exploded — modern corporations have access to vast amounts of complex data, both internal and from the public domain.
-The breadth and depth of data available, require new ways to summarize, visualize and present data.
-Novel ways to experience data and insights could involve intelligent interactive synopsis and ‘data navigation’ systems, VR and AR experiences, voice-driven insights discovery and ‘personalized data exploration’ scenarios.
-I do believe that there are great new ways to visually browse and understand data, discover and explore hidden structures, trends and patterns.
+The breadth and depth of data available require new ways to summarize, visualize, and present data.
+Novel ways to experience data and insights could involve intelligent interactive synopsis and ‘data navigation’ systems, VR and AR experiences, voice-driven insights discovery, and ‘personalized data exploration’ scenarios.
+I do believe that there are great new ways to visually browse and understand data, and discover and explore hidden structures, trends, and patterns.

-Technology innovation can take many forms — for instance novel software implementing new algorithms and data processing models; or new hardware components (sensors, processors, components); or improved user interfaces offering seamless experiences; it can also happen at a higher level, in the form of new processes, business models, monetization engines etc.
+Technology innovation can take many forms — for instance, novel software implementing new algorithms and data processing models; or new hardware components (sensors, processors, components); or improved user interfaces offering seamless experiences; it can also happen at a higher level, in the form of new processes, business models, monetization engines, and so on.